Diazepam (rectal) for stopping seizures

 This leaflet is for parents and carers about how to use this medicine in children.
 Our information may differ from that provided by the manufacturers, because their information usually relates to adults.
 Read this leaflet carefully.
 Keep it somewhere safe so that you can read it again.

-Never give your child more than one dose of Rectal diazepam during one seizure unless you have been told to do this by the hospital doctor.
+Never give your child more than one dose of Diazepam during one seizure unless you have been told to do this by your doctor.

 Name of medicine

-Why is it important for my child to take Rectal diazepam?
+Why is it important for my child to take Diazepam?

 Rectal diazepam is used to stop a seizure.